jalenhardman/Ubuntu-Home-Lab/README.md

 - Network connectivity
 - SOC-style documentation

-Screenshots and notes are included as evidence.
+Screenshots and notes are included as evidence in a separate folder.